poga/ListRGB/README.md

 ### POST /_/:list/feedbacks/:user-id, body: { "entryId" : id, "color": green/red/blue/none }, content-type: "application/json"

-set the color fomr the user one the entry to color
+set the color from the user one the entry to color